crashoverride777/swifty-ads/README.md

 # Reward Videos

 Admob reward videos will only work when using a 3rd party mediation network such as Chartboost.
 To use reward videos follow the steps above to intergrate your mediation network(s) of choice.
-Than read the AdMob guidlines and your 3rd party ad provider guidliness to set up reward videos correctly.
+Than read the AdMob guidlines and your ad network guidliness to set up reward videos correctly.
 Once everything is set you can show reward videos by calling

 ```swift
 AdsManager.sharedInstance.showRewardVideo()